Classical Chinese poetry: History and development

 The stylistic development of Classical Chinese poetry consists of both literary and oral cultural processes.
 These are usually divided into certain standard periods or eras, in terms both of specific poems as well as characteristic styles; these generally correspond to Chinese dynastic eras, per the traditional Chinese method of chronicling history.
 The poems preserved in writing form the poetic literature.
 Parallel traditions of oral and traditional poetry known as popular or folk poems or ballads also exist.
 Some of these poems have been preserved in written form.
 Generally, folk-type poems are anonymous, and many show signs of having been edited or polished in the process of recording them in written characters.
-The main source sources for the earliest preserved poems are the Classic of Poetry (Shijing) and the Songs of the South (Chuci).
+The main sources for the earliest preserved poems are the Classic of Poetry (Shijing) and the Songs of the South (Chuci).
 Some individual pieces or fragments survive in other forms – embedded, for example, in classical histories or other literature.